Stopping and Questioning People on the Street

-Common sense and self-protection suggest that people who intend to walk away from a police officer should first make sure that the officer does not intend to arrest or detain them.
-A good question might be, “Officer, I’m in a hurry, and I’d prefer not to talk to you right now.
+Common sense and self-protection suggest that people who intend to walk away from police should first make sure that the officer does not intend to arrest or detain them.
+One might say, “Officer, I’d prefer not to talk to you right now.
 You won’t try to stop me from leaving, right?”
 If the officer replies that you are not free to leave, you should remain at the scene and leave the issue of whether the officer had the necessary legal basis to detain you for the courts to determine at a later time.

 Must the Officer Read Me My Miranda Rights?

 Example: Officer Dave Bouncer is investigating a barroom brawl.
 The bartender indicates that a patron named Bob Sawyer might be able to identify the instigator of the brawl.
 When Officer Bouncer interviews Bob, Bob makes statements implicating himself in the brawl.
 Officer Bouncer did not read Bob his Miranda rights.
-Nevertheless, if Bob is charged with a crime concerning the brawl, Bob’s statements to Officer Bouncer will be admissible as evidence.
+Nevertheless, if Bob is charged with a crime concerning the brawl, his statements to Officer Bouncer will probably be admissible as evidence.
 At the time Officer Bouncer spoke to Bob, Bob was not in custody.
 Thus, the evidence may be admitted even though Officer Bouncer never gave Bob any Miranda warnings.

-Talking to the Police Might Help You
+Is Talking to the Police Ever Helpful?

 People can sometimes clear their names as well as help the police find the real perpetrators of a crime by answering a few straightforward questions.
 For example, perhaps a possible suspect can show unequivocally that he was at dinner with a friend at the moment a crime was committed.
 On the other hand, many criminal defense attorneys would say that suspects should almost never talk to the police without consulting counsel first.
 (For some of the potential downside of talking, see this article on speaking to the police.)